For every upside in life, there is often a downside.

 Although charismatic leaders are viewed as “People Persons,” they create and develop many of their ideas in isolation.
 Thomas Edison spent excessive time in his laboratory before inventing the incandescent light bulb.
 In Dean Keith Simonton’s “Greatness: Who Makes History and Why,” Simonton noted that Albert Einstein professed that his work did not lend itself to social interaction.
 Einstein reportedly said, “I am a horse with a single harness, not cut for tandem or teamwork…for well I know that to attain any definite goal, one person must be thinking and commanding (p.
 388).

-Use current technology to lead
+Use current technology to lead.

 Charismatic leaders become an army of one before the rest of the population has caught on to an idea.
 Twenty-two-year-old Molly Katchpole started an online petition against Bank of America (BOF) after discovering that BOF would begin charging a $5 monthly fee on debit card transactions.
 After a month, 306,000 people signed Katchpole’s petition causing BOF to reverse its decision to levy the monthly fee.
 The Internet and social media have allowed individuals to lead crusades that would have required enormous human capital once upon a time.
-Start a blog, petition, or Facebook page on an important issue that you and others are passionate about and become the vanguard for change.
+Start a blog, petition, or Facebook page on an important issue you and others are passionate about and become the vanguard for change.

 Document your work